Skip to content

 Pentacles

-Pentacles speak to work, money, body, and resources.
-They show skill building, stability, and care for the material world.
-When Pentacles appear, look for slow, steady progress.
-Expect guidance on craft, health, routines, and investments that support long-term well-being.
+Pentacles traditionally deal with work, money, your body, and resources.
+Skill building, stability, taking care of the material world.
+When Pentacles show up, expect slow, steady progress.
+Guidance about craft, health, routines, and investments that support long-term wellbeing.

 Cups

-Cups speak to emotion, intuition, and connection.
-They show how we give and receive care, and how feelings move through relationships and art.
-When Cups appear, look for honesty about needs, boundaries, and trust.
-Expect guidance on healing, empathy, and meaningful support.
+Cups traditionally deal with emotion, intuition, and connection.
+How you give and receive care.
+How feelings move through relationships and creative work.
+When Cups appear, expect honesty about needs, boundaries, and trust.
+Guidance on healing, empathy, and meaningful support.

 Swords

-Swords speak to thought, truth, and communication.
-They show clarity, conflict, and the kinds of choices that cut through confusion.
-When Swords appear, look for precision and accountability.
-Expect guidance on honest words, fair decisions, and calm problem-solving.
+Swords traditionally deal with thought, truth, and communication.
+Clarity, conflict, decisions that cut through confusion.
+When Swords show up, expect precision and accountability.
+Guidance on honest words, fair decisions, calm problem-solving.

-Swords often use air imagery, with clouds, wind, or open skies.
-They can reveal both the freedom of truth and the sting of sharp words.
+Air imagery – clouds, wind, open skies.
+They reveal both the freedom of truth and the sting of sharp words.
+Swords don’t fuck about.

 Wands

-Wands speak to desire, energy, and creative drive.
-They show momentum, courage, and the spark that gets things moving.
-When Wands appear, look for clarity about purpose and pace.
-Expect guidance on risk, focus, and the actions that keep a project or calling alive.
+Wands traditionally deal with desire, energy, creative drive.
+Momentum, courage, the spark that gets things moving.
+When Wands appear, expect clarity about purpose and pace.
+Guidance on risk, focus, and the actions that keep a project or calling alive.

-Wands often feature sprouting branches or leaves, signalling growth and movement.
-They can highlight ambition, inspiration, and the will to overcome challenges.
+Sprouting branches, leaves – symbols of growth and movement.
+They highlight ambition, inspiration, and the will to push through challenges.

 Numbers in Tarot and How They Read